Sakshi-201/N-Queen-s-Visualization/README.md

 The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.

 # Used:-
-  - Project besed on Python and PyGame Module
+  - Project based on Python and PyGame Module

 # Code Output:-